Contact Us for a Free Consultation (833) 594-2133

 Posted by Ronald D. Hedding, ESQ. | Oct 08, 2019

 This is an important question because robberies are usually different from burglaries.
-After all, a robbery is going to involve some sort of force or fear being exerted.
-In contrast, a burglary just involves going into somebody's house and stealing some property from that particular person.
+After all, a robbery typically involves some form of force or fear being exerted.
+In contrast, burglary involves entering someone's house and stealing property from that person.
 It doesn't necessarily mean the person was home.
 It doesn't necessarily mean that there was any force or fear, although that's certainly something that can happen during a burglary.

-Robbery is defined by Penal Code 211 as a crime of taking the property of another from their possession by force or fear.
+Penal Code 211 defines robbery as a crime of taking the property of another from their possession by force or fear.
 Armed robbery is a much more serious crime than robbery because it involves the use of a weapon.

-But, when you're talking about robbery, you're talking about a circumstance where somebody used either force or fear to take property away from another person.
-We even see this happening during the escape of a robbery where the person doesn't use any force or fear to take the property, and normally that would just be a theft, but during the escape, they're confronted, and they use some sort of force of fear.
+But when you're talking about robbery, you're talking about a circumstance where somebody used either force or fear to take property away from another person.
+We even see this happening during the escape from a robbery, where the person doesn't use any force or fear to take the property, and normally, that would just be considered theft.
+However, during the escape, they're confronted, and they use some sort of force or fear.
 They threaten a person, for example, and then that turns the case into a robbery.

-So, the answer to the question about whether or not you need some sort of weapon like a gun or a knife in order to be charged with a robbery is no. You could run on the street and snatch somebody's purse off their arm.
+So, the answer to the question of whether you need a weapon, such as a gun or a knife, to be charged with robbery is no. You could run on the street and snatch somebody's purse off their arm.
 That would be force, and that would be stealing, and that would be sufficient for a robbery.
 Other examples of force include physically pushing someone or using a weapon to threaten them.

 Enhancement for Using a Weapon in a Robbery